qlik-oss/qlik-cloud-examples/qlik.dev/examples/app-sheet-list-objects/README.md

 }
 ```

-For query examples and tips on analyzing the object library, see [query-examples.md](query-examples.md).

 ## Why OAuth instead of API Key?

 This example uses OAuth authentication because it requires a WebSocket connection to the Qlik engine.
 API keys require a web integration to be configured for WebSocket connections, while OAuth provides direct access without additional configuration.